dropbox/RxPublished/README.md

 # RxPublished

 `@RxPublished` is a drop-in replacement for Combine's `@Published` and is intended to be used in ObservableObject View Models.
+Under the hood it utilizes [RxSwift](https://github.com/ReactiveX/RxSwift) instead of Combine, allowing pre-existing RxSwift code to be used more seamlessly in SwiftUI.

  Its projected value (using `$` operator like `$example`) provides access to an observable stream, mirroring the functionality of the stock `@Published`.
 Usage within SwiftUI Bindings also works as expected (like for TextField).